CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 # Configuring Namespace and Permissions

 In Kubernetes, a concept called a **namespace** provides the means to separate created resources or components into individual logically grouped partitions.
-In Openshift, *namespace* is referred to as a *project*.
+In OpenShift, *namespace* is referred to as a *project*.

 It is considered a best practice to have dedicated namespaces for projects in